IngramSpark Cover Dimensions Incorrect? Fix Template & Size Before Upload

 Equivalent search intents users commonly use for this same root issue:

-- ingramspark ingramspark cover dimensions incorrect fix
+- ingramspark ingramspark cover dimensions incorrect? fix template & size before upload fix

 - ingramspark cover dimensions incorrect error